Roukira/Ludibrary/README.md

 ________________________________________________________________________________________________________________________________________

-# Ludibrary v0.6.0 : Notification Update
+# Ludibrary v0.6.0 : More games compatibility and Game Timer Update

 Hello !